Yorkshire CCC: Darren Gough aims to make white rose roar again

 Gough could also have to reshape Yorkshire’s playing squad with reports a number of players are threatening to quit after the departures of Moxon, first-team coach Gale and others, the huge financial damage from the loss of sponsors and potentially next summer’s international cricket at Headingley, and the presence of Gary Ballance – one of those Rafiq alleged racially abused him.

-Gough at least has goodwill on his side as an England and Yorkshire great, and the backing of Root, preparing for the Ashes series which begins tonight.
+Gough at least has goodwill on his side as an England and Yorkshire great, and the backing of England captain Joe Root, who is preparing for the Ashes series which begins tonight.

 “He’s a good man and I’m sure he’ll be looking to put his stamp on things at the club,” said Root.
 “From my experience of spending time with Goughie he’s obviously very passionate and knowledgeable about the game.
 His love for it is clear for everyone to see.”